pantanvita/reactome-data-downloader/README-day-06.md

 ## **Bugs fixed from previous version**

-* My reviewer in Day04 assignment @shoshisernik had pointed out that she could not store her email in a separate config file for API calls.
+* My reviewer in Day04 assignment Shoshana Sernik @shoshisernik had pointed out that she could not store her email in a separate config file for API calls.
-* @liroh99 had suggested to remove the config.json file from .gitignore
+* Liron Hoffman @liroh99 had suggested to remove the config.json file from .gitignore
 * Following her suggestion, I removed the config.json file from .gitignore
 * The users can now view it when cloning this repository and add their email address for API calls.